fnogatz/paper-now-chrjs/README.md

 ## Paper Now Template

 This project report is based on [Paper Now](https://github.com/PeerJ/paper-now).
-The original template is released under the MIT licence.
+The original template is released under the MIT License.